shabbyrobe/tempe/README.rst

 generic language which provides semantics which will appear somewhat familiar to users of `handlebars.js <http://handlebarsjs.com/>`_.

-The canonical example...
+And so, on to the canonical example.
 Using the basic web templating language, a typical Tempe template::

     Hello {{= name | as.html}}